Introduction: What Is IELTS and Why Does It Matter for Your Future?

 |---|---|---|

-| 9 | Expert user | Full operational command of the language; fluent and accurate |
+| 9 | Expert user | Full operational command; fluent and accurate |

-| 8 | Very good user | Fully operational command with occasional inaccuracies; handles complex language well |
+| 8 | Very good user | Fully operational with occasional inaccuracies; handles complex language well |

 | 7 | Good user | Operational command with occasional inaccuracies; handles complex language generally well |

-| 6 | Competent user | Effective command despite inaccuracies; can use and understand fairly complex language |
+| 6 | Competent user | Effective command despite inaccuracies; can use fairly complex language |

-| 5 | Modest user | Partial command; likely to make mistakes but can handle basic communication |
+| 5 | Modest user | Partial command; likely to make mistakes but handles basic communication |

-| 4 | Limited user | Basic competence in familiar situations; frequent problems with understanding and expression |
+| 4 | Limited user | Basic competence in familiar situations; frequent understanding problems |

-| 3 | Extremely limited user | Conveys and understands only general meaning in very familiar situations |
+| 3 | Extremely limited user | Conveys only general meaning in very familiar situations |

 | 2 | Intermittent user | Great difficulty understanding spoken and written English |